quic-shaksuma/eld/docs/userguide/documentation/linker_plugins/linker_plugins.rst

 contains most of the object file information for the linking view: instructions, data, symbol table, relocation information and so on.

-:code:`eld::plugin::Section` is a handler for an input section.
-It can be used in the plugin code to inspect and discard an input section among other things.
+:code:`eld::plugin::Section` represents an input section.

 Output Section